ArashAh/version_control_workshop/part-1.md

      ```bash
     git log --oneline
     ```
+    :question: Has the last commit disappeared?
-    - Check the content of the README file, you should still see this sentence: “Input from local repo to be commited and uncommited, the content is the same, only the commit is reversed.”
+    :question: Check the content of the README file, has the content changed as a result of last operation?

-23. **Commit to be reversed:**
+24. **Commit to be reversed:**
+    - Look at the Git status
+    ```bash
+    git status
+    ```
+    :question: You see uncommitted changes, can you verify what changes are to be committed?
+    - commit:
     ```bash
     git commit -a -m "to be reversed both the commit and content"
     ```